Brett Kulak

-Brett Kulak (born January 6, 1994) is a Canadian professional ice hockey defenceman currently playing for the Edmonton Oilers of the National Hockey League (NHL).
-Kulak was selected by the Calgary Flames in the fourth round, 105th overall, of the 2012 NHL Entry Draft.
-He played junior hockey for the Vancouver Giants of the Western Hockey League (WHL).
+Brett Kulak (born January 6, 1994) is a Canadian professional ice hockey defenceman for the Edmonton Oilers of the National Hockey League (NHL).
+He was selected in the fourth round, 105th overall, by the Calgary Flames in the 2012 NHL entry draft.
+Kulak has also previously played for the Montreal Canadiens.

 Playing career

 Junior

 He was drafted 197th overall in the WHL Bantam Draft by the Vancouver Giants and played four seasons of junior hockey in the Western Hockey League (WHL) between 2010 and 2014.
 In 216 games with the Giants, he scored 35 goals and added 93 assists.
 The Calgary Flames selected Kulak with their fourth round pick, 105th overall, at the 2012 NHL Entry Draft.
 Following the conclusion of his WHL seasons in both 2012–13 and 2013–14, Kulak joined the Flames' American Hockey League (AHL) affiliate, the Abbotsford Heat, on amateur try-out agreements; he played four and six games in each respective season.